iamAbhishekkumar/TouchScreen/README.md

 # TouchScreen

-A Gnome Extension to handle touchscreen and reading mode on and off
+A Gnome Extension to handle touchscreen.

 ## For Debugging